 With oil being the primary source of Libyan national wealth, relations with foreign oil companies and countries with nationalized oil sectors have been of great importance since the revolution in 2011.
 Companies like Eni (Italy), Total (France), BP (UK), and many major American oil companies continue to be invested in promoting Libya’s stability and economic success.
 Additionally, this includes relations with other, non-energy related, public and private organizations (See our website’s “Economy” section for more information).

-With the Qaddafi regime on the run, Libya was reinstated on 27 August 2011 into the Arab League under the leadership of the NTC.
-A month later, the African Union officially recognized the NTC as the legitimate representative of Libya, allowing the country to rejoin the organization.
-In addition to this, the NTC was asked to represent Libya in the UN, with then-Secretary-General Ban Ki-moon stating that the UN would work with the “Libyan authority” to help the country transition towards democracy.
+As for relations within the Middle East and North Africa region, on 27 August 2011 Libya was reinstated into the Arab League under the leadership of the NTC.
+A month later, the African Union officially recognized the NTC, allowing Libya to rejoin the organization.
+In addition to this, the NTC was asked to represent Libya in the UN, with then-Secretary-General Ban Ki-moon stating that the UN would work with the Libyan authority to help the country transition towards democracy.

 Under the NTC, representative missions were sent abroad during the revolution, with numerous countries recognizing the NTC as the governing authority in Libya.
 Many of these countries invited the NTC to take over their respective Libyan embassies and diplomatic offices.

 Today, the Government of National Accord (GNA) was seen by the UN as replacing the NTC (and later the GNC).
 The GNA was formed on 17 December 2015 under the terms of the Libyan Political Agreement - a UN-led initiative - and was unanimously endorsed by the UN Security Council.